ellemouton/aperturetest/README.md

 This is a very basic server that implements the `Prices` gRPC server defined in `pricesrpc`.

-The purpose of this server is to test https://github.com/ellemouton/aperture/pull/1 which adds the ability to specify for each service an endpoint to hit (via gRPC) to get price info for different resources of that service.
+The purpose of this server is to test https://github.com/lightninglabs/aperture/pull/53 which adds the ability to specify for each service an endpoint to hit (via gRPC) to get price info for different resources of that service.

 So in the  `aperture.yml` file, you will have something like this:

 ```
+# With no tls:
 ...
 services:
        ...
+       usepricerserver: true
+       pricerconfig:
+            insecure:    true
+            grpcaddress: "127.0.0.1:9001"

+# With tls:
+...
+services:
+       ...
-       dynamicprices: true
+       usepricerserver: true
+       pricerconfig:
-       dynamicpriceendpoint: "127.0.0.1:9001"
+            grpcaddress: "127.0.0.1:9001"
+            tlscertpath: "/path/to/cert/tls.cert"
 ```

 This allows the backend service to have different prices for the various